 Miette Hot Springs’ facilities were modeled after those at Banff Upper Hot Springs, a well-equipped hot springs in the ski resort town of Banff.
 The late-19th-century chalet-like bathhouse presides over Banff Upper Hot Springs’s concrete pools, which in turn look out over towering pines and snow-capped Rockies.
 Amenities include changing rooms, a cafe, and a deck lined with colorful Adirondack chairs.
 Suits and towels are for sale, and the pools are lifeguarded.
 The handsome and elegant Rimrock Resort Hotel is a five-minute walk from the spring, and for those who want to stay in Banff’s charming historic downtown, we recommend Moose Hotel & Suites.

 7. Radium Hot Springs in Southeast British Columbia

 Radium Hot Springs is one of the major attractions in Kootenay National Park.
 In fact, the popularity of the historic springs led to the development of the village of the same name.
 The midcentury-modernist facilities here (multiple large pools, a restaurant, a spa with massages) are a big departure from the chateau-style look of Upper Banff Hot Springs, which has a distinctly turn-of-the-last-century character.
 The springs are located in the valley of a deep ravine, so swimmers gaze up at the encircling scenery, rather than take it in from a staggering viewpoint, like at Miette or Upper Banff.
-For lodging, we like the charmingly simple, slightly retro Crystal Springs Motel in town.
-But as with the other hot springs nearby, Banff's hotels can be another choice -- might we recommend the Delta Banff Royal Canadian Lodge, just an hour and forty minutes away?
+For lodging, we like the charmingly simple, slightly retro Crystal Springs Motel in town or Delta Banff Royal Canadian Lodge an hour and forty minutes away.